sboozy/SurfsUp/project-worksheet.md

   }
     function stopTurtles() {
       clearInterval(turtleGenerator);    //function to stop making turtles later } ```

 ## jQuery Discoveries
  Use this section to list some, but not all, of the jQuery methods and\or functionality discovered while working on this project.
+ .offset()
+ .outerHeight()
+ .outerWidth()
+ .css()
+ .html()

 ## Change Log
  Use this section to document what changes were made and the reasoning behind those changes.
+- I moved the timer/reset to the top of the screen bc that was easier to style.
 ## Issues and Resolutions
  Use this section to list of all major issues encountered and their resolution.

+ I had issues with all my game setInterval functions also starting on the landing page so I moved the Jquery document.ready() to each page and called one massive function that held all the functions needed for that page.

 #### SAMPLE.....
 **ERROR**: app.js:34 Uncaught SyntaxError: Unexpected identifier